Blasman/mIRC-Twitch-Scripts/README.md

 For information on each script, see the [wiki](https://github.com/Blasman/mIRC-Twitch-Scripts/wiki).
 You can also right click the links on the wiki and select "save link as..." and then use */load -rs script.mrc* just like the previous install instructions.
 Do Not "save link as..." using the links on the main page, as they are links to the GitHub html pages.

 #### Contact Info / Help

-If you need help with anything here, please don't hesitate to send me a Twitch message or visit my Twitch channel at http://www.twitch.tv/blasman13/profile
+By visiting my Twitch channel at http://www.twitch.tv/blasman13/profile , you may Twitch message me regarding any help that you require with anything on this GitHub, and/or make a donation for my hard work by clicking on the donation link.